stassa/louise/README.md

     above, we trained Louise on a six-year old laptop with an i7 processor clocked at 2.6 GHz and 16 GB of RAM).

-    The target theory for th `move/2` learning problem is around 600 clauses so the hypothesis learned by Louise has much redundancy, although it is a correct hypothesis that is consistent with the examples.
+    The target theory for the `move/2` learning problem is around 600 clauses so the hypothesis learned by Louise has much redundancy, although it is a correct hypothesis that is consistent with the examples.
 The reason for the redundancy is that there are multiple "versions" of the target theory and